mizsakpeti/wikicounter/README.md

   - Ignore common words with custom ignore lists
   - Focus on most relevant words with percentile-based filtering
 - 📈 **Performance Metrics:** Includes time elapsed for each request

+## Limitations and Future Work

+Some features were not implemented as part of the initial homework scope.
+For detailed information on planned improvements, see the [TODO.md](TODO.md) file.

+- **Asynchronous Implementation:** The current version does not leverage FastAPI's async capabilities as the underlying Wikipedia API is not async-ready.
+- **Word Normalization:** The word processing can be improved with more sophisticated normalization techniques based on specific requirements (lemmatization, stop words removal, etc.).
+- **Production Deployment:** The application needs to be containerized with Docker for production deployment.

 ## License